MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-2. In the Edge browser, open a new tan and navigate to the Microsoft Teams portal at (https://teams.microsoft.com).
+2. In the Edge browser, open a new tab and navigate to the Microsoft Teams portal at (https://teams.microsoft.com).

 3. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.